active-logic/uta/README.md

 ## Where next

-- If you are still on the fence, read *Why should I use Howl?*
+- If you are still on the fence, read *Should I use Howl?*
-- Learn about exciting features being worked on.
+- Learn about [exciting features](https://github.com/active-logic/howl/issues?q=is%3Aissue+is%3Aopen+label%3A＼%28＾∀＾%29メ%28＾∀＾%29ノ) being worked on.
-- Have a peak at the Howl source code (written in Howl).
+- Have a peak at the [Howl source code](https://github.com/active-logic/howl/tree/master/Editor/Core) (written in Howl).

 Think Howl is obnoxious but still kinda cool?
-Support further development; there is a even a tee and a mug for people like you.
+Support further development!
+And there is even a tee and a mug for people like you.
 The lit people.

 In C#, nobody will hear you Howl 🖖🏼